RAK7437/RAK7437C LoRaWAN Configuration

 Packet Filter

-Filters uplinks by applying whitelist rules, ensuring that only authorized devices are allowed access, while blocking unknown devices to prevent network disruption.
+Filters uplinks by applying whitelist rules to ensure that only authorized devices have access, while blocking unknown devices to prevent network disruption.

 Guide Link: Configure Packet Filter on RAK LoRa® Gateways